Skip to Content

 In addition to one of the most popular waterfalls in New York State, this park has campsites and cabins overlooking Cayuga Lake with a marina, boat launch and beach access.

-Hotel recommendations: Glass Magnolia | Inn at Taughannock
+>> Hotel recommendations: Glass Magnolia | Inn at Taughannock

-Further Reading: How To Visit The Taughannock Falls Overlook
+READ: How to visit Taughannock Falls Overlook

 19. Thacher State Park